sarthtalati/v1.1-API-Documentation/source/includes/_transaction.md

 This API lets you add transactions with a different currency using the currency conversion ratio.
 To support this feature, you need to have

 * disabled `ERR_CURRENCY_CONVERSION_DISABLED` on the Billing Configuration page of InTouch Settings
-* Added relevant currency conversion ratios in the back-end
+* added relevant currency conversion ratios in the back-end
 * the destination currency id.
 If no currency id is passed, the transaction gets converted to the org's base currency

 The issual of points/coupon or redemption is calculated automatically as per the destination currency.